 Through the association's magazine, The American Rifleman, members were kept abreast of new firearms bills, although the lag time in publishing often prevented the necessary information from going out quickly.
 In response to repeated attacks on the Second Amendment rights, NRA formed the Legislative Affairs Division in 1934.
 While NRA did not lobby directly at this time, it did mail out legislative facts and analyses to members, whereby they could take action on their own.
 In 1975, recognizing the critical need for political defense of the Second Amendment, NRA formed the Institute for Legislative Action, or ILA.

 In civilian training, the NRA continues to be the leader in firearms education.
-Over 120,000 Certified Instructors now train about 1 million gun owners a year.
-Courses are available in basic rifle, pistol, shotgun, muzzleloading firearms, personal protection, and even ammunition reloading.
-Additionally, nearly 10,000 Certified Coaches are specially trained to work with young competitive shooters.
-Since the establishment of the lifesaving Eddie Eagle GunSafe® Program in 1988, more than 28 million pre-kindergarten to sixth grade children have learned that if they see a firearm in an unsupervised situation, they should "STOP.
+Over 125,000 certified instructors now train about 1,000,000 gun owners a year.
+Courses are available in basic rifle, pistol, shotgun, muzzleloading firearms, personal protection, even ammunition reloading.
+Additionally, nearly 7,000 certified coaches are specially trained to work with young competitive shooters.
+Since the establishment of the lifesaving Eddie Eagle GunSafe® Program in 1988, more than 28 million pre-kindergarten to fourth grade children have learned that if they see a firearm in an unsupervised situation, they should "STOP.
 DON'T TOUCH.
 RUN AWAY.
 TELL A GROWNUP."
-Since inception, Refuse To Be A Victim® seminars have helped more than 100,000 men and women develop their own personal safety plan using common sense strategies.
+Over the past seven years, Refuse To Be A Victim® seminars have helped more than 100,000 men and women develop their own personal safety plan using common sense strategies.

 NRABlog is your connection to the firearm education, safety and marksmanship training programs of the National Rifle Association.